Behaviour & Emotional Regulation

 Curriculum

-Good standards of behaviour are dependent upon expectations, curriculum and teaching methods, which are well matched to pupils’ needs.
+Good standards of behavior are dependent upon expectations, curriculum and teaching methods, which are well matched to pupils’ needs.
 Social competence is developed through the PSD curriculum and individual PSD targets.

 School Organisation